coronalabs/CoronaViewer/README.md

 ### Running on device

-Build the Corona project in this repo and install it on your device.
+Build the Corona project in this repo and install it on your device. ([Corona Enterprise](http://coronalabs.com/products/enterprise/) users, see below for additional info.)

 You'll be prompted with Dropbox's standard login interface:

 ![Dropbox Login UI iOS](README/dropbox-login-ios.png)

 This enables the app to synchronize with your Corona project files (i.e. files that are in the above location.)

-See 'Corona Enterprise' if you are using this with [Corona Enterprise](http://coronalabs.com/products/enterprise/).

 #### Xcode Simulator